Polaron-Polariton Assisted Thermally Activated Superradiance

-Recently, coupling molecules to confined electromagnetic fields, such as cavity photons or polaritons (photons dressed by dielectric environments), has emerged as a novel approach for modifying molecular processes, such as energy transfer \cite{Andrew2004, Coles2014, Zhong2017, Wu2018, Li2021} and chemical reactions \cite{Hutchison2012, Semenov2019, Thomas2019, Li2020, Wei2024, Sharma2024}.
+Recently, coupling molecules to confined electromagnetic fields, such as cavity photons or polaritons (photons dressed by dielectric environments), has emerged as a novel approach for modifying molecular processes, including energy transfer \cite{Andrew2004, Coles2014, Zhong2017, Wu2018, Li2021} and chemical reactions \cite{Hutchison2012, Semenov2019, Thomas2019, Li2020, Wei2024, Sharma2024}.
 In particular, polariton-assisted superradiance in a J aggregate has been theoretically predicted to yield anomalous giant rate enhancement, exceeding that in free space by roughly an order of magnitude \cite{Chuang2024b}.
 However, the previous study has not accounted for the vibrational and thermal effects, which are known to suppress superradiance in molecular aggregates.
 To overcome these limitations, we develop a general theory of single-photon superradiance that describes molecular aggregates coupled to both phonons and polaritons at finite temperatures.
 This theory combines macroscopic quantum electrodynamics (MQED) \cite{Gruner1996, Dung1998, Buhmann2012, Hsu2025}—a first-principles quantization scheme for electromagnetic fields in inhomogeneous, dispersive and absorbing media—with the polaron quantum master equation approach \cite{Jang2011, Nazir2016}.
 We show that, in contrast to free space, superradiance in molecular aggregates coupled to polaritons can be enhanced by increasing either the exciton-phonon coupling or the temperature.
 Our results reveal an unconventional thermally activated superradiance mechanism in one-dimensional J aggregates and open new directions for controlling molecular emission via dielectric engineering.

-\textit{Model Hamiltonian}.--- We consider molecular aggregates, composed of a set of $N$ identical electronic two-level systems (TLSs), interacting simultaneously with phonons (originate from intramolecular and local environmental vibrational modes) and polaritons.
+\textit{Model Hamiltonian}.--- We consider molecular aggregates, composed of a set of $N$ identical electronic two-level systems (TLSs), interacting simultaneously with phonons (originate from intramolecular and local environmental vibrational modes) and polaritons (photons dressed by the dielectric environment).
 Based on the multipolar coupling framework of MQED, the total Hamiltonian under the electric-dipole approximation can be expressed as